 Mining, mines and their histories are an important part of our country and the story of America is not complete without them.
 Unfortunately, mining and mines (particularly abandoned mines) tend to be perceived poorly by the public.
 Abandoned mines are easy targets for reclamation and ongoing operations are subject to intense scrutiny from all sides.
-Our mission is to record the histories of these mines before they are lost forever and to do whatever is possible to stop the wonton reclamation of abandoned mines by state, local and Federal agencies.
+Our mission is to record the histories of these mines before they are lost forever and to do whatever is possible to stop the wanton reclamation of abandoned mines by state, local and federal agencies.
 Our economy cannot exist without mining.
 If it can't be grown, it must be mined!

 Mike